 Dr Jean PetricLecturer in Software Engineering

 I am inspired by technology and its impact on our everyday lives.
-We deeply rely on it, whether it is by using phones, checking out groceries in a shop, and even when we drive our cars.
-It is almost impossible for a modern human to not have some interaction with technology.
+We deeply rely on technology, whether it is by using phones, checking out groceries or even when driving cars.
+It is almost impossible not to have some interaction with technology.
 Software is in the core of that technology and remains one of the rare products that is still mostly human made.
 But humans are imperfect, which makes software imperfect too.
 This means that it can cause technology to fail, causing financial, reputational or even human loss.
 My engagement with the Software Engineering @ Lancaster (SE@L) group is to make technology reliable for everyone.

 My main areas of research are software testing and fault prediction.
 In particular, I look at techniques by which developers can improve their ability to write more effective tests.
-In addition, I work on solutions that will automatically generate effective tests.
+In addition, I work on improving test efficency.
 Beyond software testing I build prediction models that have the ability to pinpoint places in source code which are likely to be buggy.
 I investigate a wide range of machine learning models to do this prediction.

 I teach software engineering modules.
-Currently, I’m involved in:
+I am or have been involved in teaching:

 SCC.210 Computer Science Group Project